Syncthing Relay Server¶

 strelaysrv that it can be contacted on port 443, even though it is listening

 on port 22067.
 You will also need to let both port 443 and 22067 through your

-Another option is described here, although your milage may vary.
+Another option is described here, although your mileage may vary.

 The relay server listens on two ports by default.
 One for data connections and the other

-iptables, must permit incoming TCP connetions to the following ports:
+iptables, must permit incoming TCP connections to the following ports:

 -listenand advertised with

 iptables rules to allow access to the default ports:

 iptables -I INPUT -p tcp --dport 22067 -j ACCEPT iptables -I INPUT -p tcp --dport 22070 -j ACCEPT